Olivia Rodrigo: Songwriting and voice

-Rodrigo's voice type is identified as soprano.
-Media outlets generally describe Rodrigo as a pop artist, musically rendering to pop rock, teen pop, and indie pop styles.
-Rodrigo has stated that she wants to be a songwriter and not "the biggest pop star that ever lived", and chose to sign with Interscope/Geffen Records because its CEO praised her songwriting, not her "potential star quality".
+Rodrigo's voice type is soprano.
+Media outlets generally describe her music as pop, pop rock, alt-pop, teen pop, indie pop, pop-punk, power pop, and 1990s alternative rock.
+Rodrigo stated that she wants to be a songwriter and not "the biggest pop star that ever lived", and she chose to sign with Interscope/Geffen Records because its CEO John Janick praised her songwriting, not her "potential star quality".
 Music journalist Laura Snapes called Rodrigo a "flag-bearer" for a new wave of songwriters who incline towards power ballads "that are as emotional as ever, but project that emotion inward, trading bombast for hush", and described her musical style as rooted in heartache, mental health, and sadness, without being melodramatic, expressing more realistic perspectives than resilient.

-Other activities
+Other ventures

-Rodrigo became consumer beauty brand Glossier's first ever celebrity partner in April 2022.